 Best Practices: How to Use Chatbots to Grow Your Business

-If you’re considering building a chatbot to grow your business, you have to first identify its primary purpose and then follow a set of best practices that go beyond the natural language processing and personality of the bot.
+If you’re considering building a chatbot to grow your business, you have to first identify its primary purpose and then follow a set of best practices that go beyond the natural language processing (or NLP, which falls under the domain of data science and artificial intelligence,) and personality of the bot. and the personality of the bot.
 This means that your chatbot development team will have to account for multiple ambiguities, interruptions, and unexpected scenarios that are innate in real-life conversations.

 Chatbot software like MobileMonkey can be especially helpful, especially if you’re already identified a specific set of needs, like integrating a chatbot into your marketing strategy.